Woound/TimeTick/README.md

 ## Description

-Quickly threw it together: Was looking for a "x days until" sort of app to remind me of the tie left until exams, but having not found anything I liked, I decided to just build one for myself.
+Quickly threw it together: Was looking for a "x days until" sort of app to remind me of the time left until exams, but having not found anything I liked, I decided to just build one for myself.

 Uses plain HTML, CSS and JavaScript.
 May add more features later on.